epfl-dcsl/fold/report/report.typ

 Final module of the chain.
 Before jumping into the main program, the stack still needs to be set.
 The module constructs the stack of the executable by pushing `args`, `env` and `auxv` into memory and correctly setting `rsp`. `args`, `env` and `auxv` are set by Linux and could be retrieved from the stack at the very beginning of fold execution.
 Finally, it jumps to the entry point of the ELF.

-= Example implementations<examples>
+= Case study<examples>

 An interesting application of the modularized loader is that we can obviously extend the default chain of operation to add utilities.
-Here follows some examples of such a modified loader, and a demonstration of how simple it is to implement it.
+Here follows some examples of such a modified loader, and a demonstration of how simple it is to implement it. // TODO: explain why it is interesting to do that in the loader

-== Basic example: Syscall filtering
+== Syscall filtering

 From a security perspective, it could be interesting to reduce the number of syscalls a process have access to.
 The `seccomp` syscall exactly do that!
 It uses a filter implemented as an `eBPF` program to restrict usage of syscalls.
 What we can do with Fold, is to call `seccomp` before jumping to the entry point of our program.